TilBlechschmidt/ucd-COMP41720/README.md

-# QuoCo | Your friendly neighbourhood quotation provider
+# QuoCo | Your friendly neighbourhood quote provider

-This repository contains a [quotation broker](./broker/) which will query [multiple](./auldfellas/) [quotation](./dodgydrivers/) [providers](./girlpower/)
+This repository contains a [quote broker](./broker/) which will query [multiple](./auldfellas/) [quote](./dodgydrivers/) [providers](./girlpower/)
-and returns a culminated overview of all the available quotations.
-There is also a [client](./client/) available which requests and displays said quotations in a tabular view.
+and returns a culminated overview of all the available quotes.
+There is also a [client](./client/) available which requests and displays said quotes in a tabular view.

 ## Architecture overview

-There are three quotation services and a broker which queries them.
+There are three quoting services and a broker which queries them.
 The broker is in turn invoked by the client.
 All modules communicate through the Java Remote Invocation (`java.rmi`) interface and any module except for the client can both bind to or host a registry (see usage information below).

 ![Architecture overview](./architecture.jpeg)

 ## Usage

-There are multiple different ways in which you run the quotation service, detailed below ranking from simplest to hardest.
+There are multiple different ways in which you run the quoting service, detailed below ranking from simplest to hardest.

 ### Docker Compose